Sunday, June 29, 2008

 One Single Impression: Pets

-This is an oldie that I wrote for my beloved pup, Cuchulainn.
-He came to me when I lived in Belfast in the 1990s.
+This is an oldie that I composed for my darling pup, Cuchulainn.
+He came to me when I existed in Belfast in the 1990s.
 He never left.

 Cuchulainn